ujsquared/nvim-dotfiles/README.md

 -   GNU Make is required only for contributing to or development of this theme.

-## Documentation and demonstration
+## Documentation

 Documentation is hosted on GitHub at a temporary URL:

 https://plone.github.io/plone-sphinx-theme/

-TODO:
+## Demonstration

+TODO: Add reference to documentation permanent URL.

 To build documentation and a demonstration of this project, you can use `make` commands.